-How can sustainable management practices have a positive impact on an organisation's bottom line?
+How sustainability management can impact an organisation’s bottom line

 By investing in equal opportunity initiatives, businesses will benefit from improved employee satisfaction which will also have a positive knock-on effect on productivity and potentially an organisations bottom line.
 In 2018, a study from McKinsey found that having diverse gender mix in managerial positions increased productivity with the most diverse companies 33% more likely to outperform less diverse companies on profitability.

 3. Increased employee retention